Major Feature Release - Turbo Tools V3 now with Temporal Stabilizer and the option to use animation optimised sample pre-sets!

 Anti-Aliasing isn't very good around the edges of objects that pass directly of the background environment - Try rendering with film set to transparent in the render settings panel, and then add the environment in post using the environment pass.
 The Alpha channel should then resolve the issue.

-Limitations: Sometimes it's impossible for the temporal denoiser to know which pixel is the correct one from the surrounding frames, even when process rgba seperately is enabled.
-In this case publish those frames without temporal denoising enabled.
-If there's on object that is repeatedly problematic throughout the animation, then use selective stabilising as shown in the below video:
+Limitations: Sometimes it's impossible for the temporal denoiser to know which pixel is the correct one from the surrounding frames, even when process rgba separately is enabled.
+In this case publish those frames or objects without temporal denoising enabled.
+If there's one object that is repeatedly problematic throughout the animation, then use selective stabilising as shown in the below video.
+Generally any element whose motion can't be described by the vector motion pass should be excluded from stabilisation, for example objects in a mirror (because only the mirror object will have vector data, not the objects reflected in it), or the environment (because it's not a 3d object).
+For a mirror you would render it in a separate viewlayer or scene, and for the environment you could do the same, or you would turn on transparent film and add the environment back in after stabilisation.

 Process RGBA separately